skiloop/tts-benchmarks/README.md

   "tests": [
     {
       "name": "ChatTTS",
-      "command": "chartts -t 'This is a test text' -o /tmp/chattts_test.wav" },
+      "command": "chattts -t 'This is a test text' -o /tmp/chattts_test.wav" },
     {
       "name": "Other TTS Tool",